divshot/docs/guides/performance.md

 ---
 layout: hosting
-title: Performance and Caching in Divshot.io
+title: Performance and Caching in Divshot
 ---

-# Performance and Caching in Divshot.io
+# Performance and Caching in Divshot

-<p class="lead">Divshot.io serves all content from a Content Delivery Network (CDN) with edge servers located
+<p class="lead">Divshot serves all content from a Content Delivery Network (CDN) with edge servers located
 around the world.
 You don't need to configure anything for your app to enable this: it's built in to every app.</p>

-Divshot.io's built-in performance features include:
+Divshot's built-in performance features include:

 1. Production environment (e.g. `your-app.divshot.io`) served via CDN
 2. Automatic gzipping of text-based content